whitemike889/Path-of-Light-Yoga-Studio/README.md

 # Path-of-Light-Yoga-Studio

-Web Page for a yoga studio.
-This was created as an introduction to HTML and CSS
+This is a mock web Page for a yoga studio.
+This was created as an introduction to HTML and CSS.